Board overview¶

 On the host PC:

-Clone this repository and install smbus2
+Clone the antmicro-jetson-orin-baseboard-tps65988-config repository and install the smbus2

 package with pip